archiekinnane/AdlerSummer/README.md

 **Package** contains the code, tutorial, and examples for a package called *data2ops* designed to automatically create the necessary files to visualize datasets in Open Space.

 **os_files** is just an old version of the package described above and can be ignored.

+**WritingOnTheSky** contains another OpenSpace supplement package that can create the files to write whatever you like as a RenderableBillboardsCloud in OpenSpace on a sphere of radius 1 MPc from Earth.